-WMG Acquisition Corp. (the "Company") is a direct, wholly owned subsidiary of WMG Holdings Corp. ("Holdings"), which in turn, is a direct, wholly owned subsidiary of Warner Music Group Corp. ("Parent").
-Parent, Holdings and the Company were formed by a private equity consortium of Investors Investor Group, on November 21, 2003 to facilitate the Acquisition.
+Warner Music Group Corp. (the "Company" or "Parent") was formed by a private equity consortium of investors (the "Investor Group") on November 21, 2003.
+The Company is the direct parent of WMG Holdings Corp. ("Holdings"), which is the direct parent of WMG Acquisition Corp. ("Acquisition Corp.").
 Acquisition Corp. is one of the world's major music-based content companies and the successor to substantially all of the interests of the recorded music and music publishing businesses of Time Warner Inc ("Time Warner").
 Effective March 1, 2004, Acquisition Corp. acquired such interests from Time Warner for approximately \$2.6 billion (the "Acquisition").
 The original Investor Group included affiliates of Thomas H. Lee Partners ("THL"), affiliates of Bain Capital Investors, LLC ("Bain"), affiliates of Providence Equity Partners, Inc. ("Providence") and Music Capital Partners, L.P. ("Music Capital").
-Music Capital's partnership agreement required that the Music Capital partnership dissolve and commence winding up by the second anniversary of Parent's May 2005 initial public offering.
-As a result, on May 7, 2007, Music Capital made a pro rata distribution of all shares of common stock of Parent held by it to its partners.
+Music Capital's partnership agreement required that the Music Capital partnership dissolve and commence winding up by the second anniversary of the Company's May 2005 initial public offering.
+As a result, on May 7, 2007, Music Capital made a pro rata distribution of all shares of common stock of the Company held by it to its partners.
 The shares held by Music Capital had been subject to a stockholders agreement among Music Capital, THL, Bain and Providence and certain other parties.
 As a result of the distribution, the shares distributed by Music Capital ceased to be subject to the voting and other provisions of the stockholders agreement and Music Capital was no longer part of the Investor Group subject to the stockholders agreement.